 Many of you may wonder why a standard gamma curve is defined as gamma 2.2.
 The main reason that a power-law relationship exists between the output luminance and the input voltage or digital value is because the visual system does not operate in a linear way.
 Let’s take a look at Figure 2.
-At the bottom row, linear intensity represents the intensity increases from black to white in a linear fashion.
-At the top row, visual encoding represents the intensity increases from black to white in a power-low fashion.
-Please note that between 0.0 and 0.1, there is a big visual gap in linear intensity whereas it is much less visual gap between 0.0 and 0.1 in visual encoding.
+At the bottom row, linear intensity represents the intensity increase from black to white in a linear fashion.
+At the top row, visual encoding represents the intensity increase from black to white in a power-law fashion.
+Please note that between 0.0 and 0.1, there is a big visual gap in linear intensity whereas it is much less apparent between 0.0 and 0.1 in visual encoding.
 And from 0.9 to 1.0 in linear intensity, the difference is not perceivable, whereas it is perceivable in visual encoding.
-Looking at the overall grays in visual encoding row, the perceived differences between each gray patch are almost identical.
-This phenomenon was also found in Ebner and Fairchild’s study in 1998, where they found using an exponent of 0.43 to convert linear intensity into lightness for neutrals can provide an optimal perceptual encoding of grays.
+Looking at the overall grays in the visual encoding row, the perceived differences between each gray patch are almost identical.
+This phenomenon was also found in Ebner and Fairchild’s study in 1998, where they used an exponent of 0.43 to convert linear intensity into lightness for neutrals to provide an optimal perceptual encoding of grays.
 And the exponent of 0.43 is approximately 2.33 and is quite close to gamma 2.2.
-Hence, gamma value of 2.2 has become the golden standard of digital display for a proper calibration.
+Hence, the gamma value of 2.2 has become the golden standard of digital displays for proper calibration.

 Figure 2: Visual Differences in Visual Encoding and Linear Intensity